 The bindi was used in medieval times as well.
 In earlier times, wearing Bindi or Tika was known as Visesakachhedya.
 It was done by using leaves of different shapes and then painting the forehead with them.
 The other names for these bindi using leaves were Patrachhedya, Patralekha or Patrabhanga.
 Bindi was also used as a way to worship one’s intellect.
 So, it was worn by both men and women.
 It was also a part of the wedding ceremony where the groom applied a drop of his blood between his brides’ eyes to secure their wedding.

-The bindi is worn at the centre of the forehead and between the eyebrows.
+The bindi is worn at the center of the forehead and between the eyebrows.
 That is the place known for the hidden wisdom.
 It is also the place for the third eye.
-It is believed that the bindi can hold on to strength and energy of the wearer.
-There are various beliefs and myths surrounding the red coloured bindi.
+It is believed that this adornment can hold on to the strength and energy of the wearer.
+There are various beliefs and myths surrounding the red colored bindi.
 Some say red represents strength or power while others believe that the color red symbolizes love and so on.
 It also symbolizes the marital status of a woman.
 It symbolizes power and energy.
 It is believed to protect a woman and her husband.
-It can be worn by women of different religion.
-However, according to the Islamic religion, tradition of wearing a bindi is not permitted.
+It can be worn by women of different religions.
+However, according to the Islamic religion, wearing a bindi is not permitted.
 It resembles Hindu tradition or symbols.
 Bindi is also worn as a fashion symbol.
 Instead of using the traditional red dot, different varieties of dots or forms are used as bindi.

 As bindi is being worn by different people across the globe, it has various names.
 In India, it has 12 different names.
 The Bengalis calls it Tip, Phot in Assamese, Chandlo in Gujarati, Tilo in Konkani, Tilak in Hindi, kunkuma in Kannada, Kunkoo in Marathi, Bindi in Punjabi, Pottu in Tamil and Malayalam, Bottu in Telugu, and the list continues.
 In Nepal the bindi is known as Tika.

-This style or design is the most commonly used way of wearing a bindi.
-It is worn at the centre of forehead and between the eyebrows.
+This ethnic style or design is the most commonly used way of wearing a bindi.
+It is worn at the center of the forehead and between the eyebrows.
 As the name suggests, it is red in color and smaller in size.
 It can be made by using vermilion.
 Sticker bindis are commonly used now- a-days.
-These are also very much used by the married women.
+These are also very much used by married women.

-The Tilak or the Tika finds its place in the second position in the top 25 bindi designs.
-It is worn on the forehead, especially by the men.
+The Tilak or the Tika finds its place in the second position in the top 19 bindi designs.
+It is worn on the forehead, especially by men.
 Tilak or Tika symbolizes good luck.
-And, it is generally worn when men go out for doing some important work so that they succeed in their mission.
+And, it is generally worn when men go out to do some important work so that they succeed in their mission.
 In India, Tilak finds a prominent place in the groom’s get up.
 Going back to history, Tilak was used prominently when the kings went for war.

 This is undoubtedly the easiest and the cutest design for bindi.
-It is the easiest way to wear.
-Like all other bindis, it is worn in the centre of forehead as a small dot.
+It is the easiest way to wear it.
+Like all other bindis, it is worn in the center of the forehead as a small dot.
 This black dot can be made using a black liner or a Kajal.
 This design is worn especially in South India.
 It looks good with traditional South Indian dresses.
-It adorns the forehead of the young South Indian girls.
+It adorns the forehead of the young South Indian girls and looks pretty.

 As the name suggests, this bindi originated in the state of Maharashtra, in India.
-It is worn in the centre of the forehead.
-Its shape represents an upside down, semi curved moon.
+It is worn in the center of the forehead.
+Its shape represents an upside down, semi-curved moon.
 It is popular among the Marathi women, especially those living in the coastal areas.